KrishanuDevSarma/Detection-of-diabetic-Retionopathy-using-ML-Binary-Classification-/README.md

 ---

-*Note: This blog provides a high-level overview; specific technical details, code snippets, and results would be integrated into a comprehensive blog post for publication.*
+*Note: This readme page provides a high-level overview; specific technical details, code snippets, and results would be integrated into a comprehensive blog post for publication.*